gdjohnson/TK19/texts/_The Presentation of Self in Everyday Life_.md

 > And so we find that clergymen give the impression that they entered the church because of a call of felt vocation, in America tending to conceal their interest in [[class|moving up socially]], in Britain tending to conceal their interest in not moving too far down.

 Finally, we idealize in such a way as to give an impression of "uniqueness"—we do not visibly repeat the same compliment or line to multiple individuals at a party; a doctor makes a show of personalized service or "bed-side manner"; a "crass pseudo-gemeinschaft"—pseudo-communitas—Goffman calls it.

+## Maintenance of expressive control

+> It has been suggested that the performer can rely upon his audience to accept minor cues as a sign of something important about his performance.
+This convenient fact has an inconvenient implication.
+By virtue of the same sign-accepting tendency, the audience may misunderstand the meaning that a cue was designed to convey, or may read an embarrassing meaning into gestures or events that were accidental, inadvertent, or incidental and not meant by the performer to carry any meaning whatsoever.
+> In response to these communication contingencies, performers commonly attempt to exert a kind of **synecdochic responsibility**, making sure that as many as possible of the minor events in the performance, however instrumentally inconsequential as these events may be, will occur in such a way as to convey either no impression or an impression that is compatible and consistent with the over-all definition of the situation that is being fostered.

+> as students we must be ready to examine the dissonance created by a misspelled word, or by a slip that is not quite concealed by a skirt; and we must be ready to appreciate why a near-sighted plumber, to protect the impression of rough strength that is _de reigueur_ in his profession, feels it necessary to sweep his spectacles into his pocket when the house-wife's approach changes his work into a performance...
+In other words, we must be prepared to see that the impression of reality fostered by a performance is a delicate, fragile thing that can be shattered by very minor mishaps.